Particular/docs.particular.net/samples/index.md

 ### Console Hosting

-Samples default to [Self Hosting](/nservicebus/hosting/) in a console since it is more explicit and less moving pieces.
-Obviously this would not be a real choice for a production system so you should read up on the other [Hosting Options](/nservicebus/hosting/).
+Samples default to [Self Hosting](/nservicebus/hosting/) in a console since it is the most explicit and contains fewer moving pieces.
+This would not be a real choice for a production system and the other [Hosting Options](/nservicebus/hosting/) should be considered.

 ### [Logging](/nservicebus/logging/)